reednj/url-status/README.md

     $ gem install url-status

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/url_status.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).